ayush-lab/bunker/README.md

-# bunker

-To make an interactive  and responsive website to help buddies from different classes to meet each other according to their individual's priorities of subjects.
+BUNKER is a website which help you bunk your classes with your friends by taking in account their priorities of subjects.